 Fighting the Bite

 No-see-ums bite to feed on your blood, which serves the mass rearing of young insects.
 Despite their tiny size, these insects deliver a painful bite that results in a red welt or bump about 1/8 inch in size.
 Bites can also develop into water-filled blisters.
 As you scratch the itchy-feeling bites, they can open and bleed.
 Even at this point, the itching continues.
 Over-the-counter topical cortisone cream and anti-inflammatory medicine can help relieve itching and swelling to help you avoid scratching the bites open.

 Ending Their Cycle

 Prevention is one of the most effective methods for dealing with no-see-ums.
 During their most active times in early morning and evening, wear light-colored clothing that covers your body, footwear that covers your feet, and a hat.
 Apply an insect repellent that contains DEET to your clothing and exposed skin, or wear netting for protection.
+Organic botanical insect repellants that contain eucalyptus, citronella, and other plant extracts may also offer a measure of protection.
 When sitting on your patio or deck, an overhead fan or oscillating fan helps keep no-see-ums away from the area.

 You can make your own insect repellent using a number of different essential oils.
 Citronella, lemon, and eucalyptus can all be effective repellents.
 Never use full strength essential oil on your skin.
 Instead, you can dab a few drops on your clothing or mix with water to create a spray.
 You can also add witch hazel to your mixture for added benefits.